pmcharrison/psynet-mirror/docs/developer/making_a_release.rst

     .. attention::

-        In case Dallinger was upgraded in this release via `pyproject.toml`, make sure to also update the Dallinger version in both `psynet/version.py` and `PsyNet/Dockerfile` accordingly.
+        In case you are upgrading Dallinger in this release via `pyproject.toml`, make sure to also update the Dallinger version in both `psynet/version.py` and `PsyNet/Dockerfile` accordingly.

 Commit the changes with